-Aegon Nederland has a Supervisory Board which is responsible for supervising the policies of the Executive Board and the general course of affairs within Aegon Nederland and its related entities.
-The Supervisory Board is also responsible for advising the Executive Board.
-The Supervisory Board has adopted rules on its way of working and decision making.
-The supervision by the Supervisory Board shall also include: (i) focusing on the client's interests; (ii) achieving Aegon Nederland's objectives; (iii) the strategy; (iv) the risks associated with Aegon Nederland's activities, including Aegon Nederland's risk policy and risk appetite; (v) the structure and operation of the internal risk management and control systems; (vi) the financial reporting process; (vii) implementation of the Aegon Nederland Remuneration Policy; and (viii) compliance with the applicable legislation and regulations.
+Aegon Nederland has a Supervisory Board which is responsible for supervising the policy of the Statutory Management Board and the general course of affairs within Aegon Nederland and its related businesses and entities.
+The Supervisory Board is also responsible for advising the Statutory Management Board.

+The Supervisory Board has adopted rules on its way of working and decision making and included that in a Regulation that has been drawn up pursuant to Article 22.6 of the Company's Articles of Association.
+According to this Regulation the supervision by the Supervisory Board shall also include: (i) focusing on the client's interests; (ii) achieving the Aegon Nederland's objectives; (iii) the strategy; (iv) the risks associated with Aegon Nederland's activities, including Aegon Nederland's risk policy and risk appetite; (v) the structure and operation of the internal risk management and control systems; (vi) the financial reporting process; (vii) implementation of the Aegon Nederland Remuneration Policy; and (viii) compliance with the applicable legislation and regulations.

-The majority of the members of the Supervisory Board are independent and operate independently in accordance with the Principles and requirements of DNB's Suitability Policy Rule 2012 (Beleidsregel geschiktheid 2012).
-Given the members' different professional and educational backgrounds, ages and range of knowledge and experience, the Supervisory Board has a broadbased membership
+The majority of the members of the Supervisory Board are independent and operate independently in accordance with the Principles and requirements of DNB's Suitability Policy Rule 2012.
+Given the members' different professional and educational backgrounds, ages and range of knowledge and experience, the Supervisory Board has a broad-based membership.